Nosuke-120/Atcoder/README.md

+## About
-this is practice for Atcoder
+・this is practice for Atcoder